Frequently Asked Questions

 What are the main goals of the corral?

 We hope to provide you with a memorable experience while caring for animals who call the Carolina Corral home.
 Particularly the island donkeys and horses who were either born in the islands or imported from the states.
-Other animals including sheep, goats, cats, dogs, chickens, deer and ducks have been assisted as well with our willingness and know-how in providing for their care.
-Few options exist for these wild and domestic animals on this Caribbean island.
+Other animals including sheep, goats, cats, dogs, chickens and ducks have been assisted as well with our willingness and know-how in providing for their care.
+Few options exist for these wild and domestic animals on this tiny Caribbean island.

 What are the specs for participants?

 Willingness to work hard and have some fun while learning the proper care of these loveable animals.
 Ages 8 on up are welcome to spend the mornings at the corral learning how to safely groom, saddle and handle a horse before heading out on a ride.
 Ages 4 on up are welcome to love on the donkeys enjoying an afternoon wagon ride and feeding.
 Weight limit for riders is 240 pounds.

 If you’d like you ride, but are concerned about brushing due to a possible allergic reaction, I’ll take care of that for you!

 Closed toed shoes are requested.
 Sneakers or hiking boots are best with pants or capris preferable for protection from the elements.
 You won’t feel hot as they protect you from the sun, as well.
 Bug spray, sun block and a hat are highly recommended.
 As well as helmets for the horseback rides due to the nature of the activity and our rocky terrain.